At a Glance - Graphing X-Y Points

 Chances are you have been graphing points for a long time.
 However, you may have been doing so on charts that look like this:

 But since you are blasting ahead in math, you will soon be graphing on charts that look like this:

 This is called a Cartesian coordinate graph.
 It is made up of two axes ("axes" is simply the plural of "axis"):

-Cartesian points are written as x-y pairs in parentheses (x, y).
-To graph a point, first locate its position on the x-axis, then find its location on the y-axis and plot where these meet.
+Cartesian points are written as x-y pairs, in parentheses (x, y).
+To graph a point, first locate its position on the x-axis, then find its location on the y-axis, and finally plot where these meet.

-For example, to plot the point (3, -6), find the positive three on the x-axis and the -6 on the y-axis.
+For example, to plot the point (3, -6), find the positive three on the x-axis and the negative six on the y-axis.

 Give the Cartesian coordinates of each point and name the quadrant they lie in.